Rainbow-Dreamer/musicpy_docs/docs/Basic syntax of chord type.md

 ## Make arpeggios quickly

 New in August 2021 is the function `arpeggio` to quickly create chord arpeggios.
-You can specify the chord type, the octave range of the chord arpeggio, the note length and the note interval, and you can choose to play either the top line arpeggio or the bottom line arpeggio, or both.
+You can specify the chord type, the octave range of the chord arpeggio, the note duration and the note interval, and you can choose to play either the top line arpeggio or the bottom line arpeggio, or both.
 You can also use `arp` as shorthand.

 ```python
 arpeggio(chord_type,